Competition among the local businesses is usually neck-to-neck.

-Keywords are crucial for local SEO, but if utilised incorrectly, they can harm your rankings.
-Search engines have been programmed to spot pages that are only for the sake of SEO.
+Keywords are crucial for local SEO, but if utilized incorrectly, they can harm your rankings.
+Search engines are not smart enough to spot pages that are only for the sake of SEO.

-Customers also don’t find pages devoted just to keywords to be very informative, and they’re less inclined to linger around.
+Customers also don’t find pages with keyword stuffing to be very informative, and they’re less inclined to linger around.

 A few well-placed keywords, local page reviews, and high-quality links can go a long way.
 With just a handful of these suggestions, your website will almost certainly notice a rise in local traffic in the near future.

-Respond to and thank your existing reviews.
+- Respond to and thank your existing reviewers.
 Also, respond to your customer’s complaint or problem in a professional manner.

-Remember not to give reciprocal discounts or reward people for leaving reviews.
-When (not if) Google detects this, it will have a negative consequence.
+- Remember not to give reciprocal discounts or reward people for leaving reviews.
+Good hate this.

-Is your company a multi-location operation?
-If that’s the case, you’ll want to make sure you’re showing up in local searches for all of them.
+Is your company a multi-location business?
+If that’s the case, you’ll want to make sure you’re showing up in local searches for all of the locations.

-Creating location pages is one way to accomplish this.
-Assume you provide services in Houston, San Antonio, and Austin, for example.
-Create a service page for each city instead of a single service page that lists all of these locations.
+Creating separate pages for each location is one way to accomplish this.
+For example, if you provide services in Houston, San Antonio, and Austin, create a service page for each city instead of a single service page that lists all of these locations.

-Local search phrases should be optimised for these pages.
+Local search phrases should be optimized for these pages.
 They must also have original content.
-If you utilise the same material on all of your location-based service pages, Google may flag it as duplicate content, which will negatively impact your page rankings and domain authority.
+If you use the same content on all of your location-based service pages, Google may flag it as duplicate content, which will negatively impact your page rankings.

 The following are some of the most important directories to target: